vaidyaprasad84/marketing/vipanan/mta/heuristics/README.md

 # Exponential attribution

 In this model, the attribution is position based.
 However, the last touch channel gets the maximum attribution and first touch channel gets the least attribution with intermediate channels getting attribution in descending order from last to first.
+The attribution is assigned using two ways.

+1) Linear Decay
+2) Exponential Decay